stuttgart-things/blog/renovate-with-renovate.md

 ## Introduction

+Nowadays, an application quickly contains several dozen libraries, also known as dependencies.
+These regularly publish new versions, sometimes several times a week.
+Dependencies should be updated regularly in order to benefit promptly from the advantages of a new version.
+The older the dependencies are, the more time-consuming it is to update them to the latest version.
+This is because the changelog grows and the probability of breaking changes increases.
+Renovate is a tool that can take over the updating of dependencies.

 Renovate updates dependencies in the code without needing to do it manually.
 Renovate runs on the repo and looks for references to dependencies (both public and private).
 If there are newer versions available, Renovate can create pull requests to update versions automatically.
 Rennovate is a self-hosted tool that you run in your own CI/CD pipeline, works with GitHub, GitLab, and many more.

 Why use Renovate?